marius-jopen/sveltekit-prismic-theme/README.md

 ## Setting up Prismic
 Prismic is an easy to use CMS which has a free plan for developers and small projects.
-You can set up an account here: [Prismic](https://prismic.io/)
+You can set up an account here: [Prismic](https://prismic.io/) Do not yet create any fields.
+We will get back to that later.

 Once you have your account you should create the folllowing pages:
 - Home